Persimmon

-Persimmons on a tree at Bilpin, New South Wales.

 The persimmon (/pərˈsɪmən/) is the edible fruit of a number of species of trees in the genus Diospyros.
-The most widely cultivated of these is the Chinese and Japanese kaki persimmon, Diospyros kaki.
-In 2022, China produced 77% of the world's persimmons.
+The most widely cultivated of these is the Chinese, Korean, and Japanese kaki persimmon, Diospyros kaki.
+In 2023, China produced 80% of the world's persimmons.

 Description

-Like the tomato, the persimmon is not a berry in the general culinary sense, but its morphology as a single fleshy fruit derived from the ovary of a single flower means it is a berry in the botanical sense.
-The tree Diospyros kaki is the most widely cultivated species of persimmon.
+Like the tomato, the persimmon is not a berry in the general culinary sense, but is one in the botanical sense due to its morphology as a single fleshy fruit derived from the ovary of a single flower.
+Diospyros kaki is the most widely cultivated species of persimmon.

 Typically the tree reaches 4.5 to 18 m in height and is round-topped.
 It usually stands erect, but sometimes can be crooked or have a willowy appearance.

-The leaves are 7–15 cm long, and are oblong in shape with brown-hairy petioles 2 cm in length.
+The leaves are 7-15 cm long, and are oblong in shape with brown-hairy petioles 2 cm in length.
 They are leathery and glossy on the upper surface, brown and silky underneath.
 The leaves are deciduous and bluish-green in color.
 In autumn, they turn to yellow, orange, or red.